AzDarGee/RailsTemplateApp/README.md

 - NVM for node version management (node 23.8.0)
 - esbuild for js bundling (instead of importmap)
 - Yarn (1.22.22)
+- Letter Opener for viewing emails in development

+# App Name
+Change the app name in `config/application.rb`

 # Setup
 To run rails development server: